winfrednyoroka/TeamSanger_HackBio2020/README.md

-# TeamSanger_HackBio2020
-## Team-Sanger_HackBio2020
+# Team-Sanger_HackBio2020

 ## About

-### This is a repository for the task assigned to team-sanger during the 5 weeks internship programme orgnised by HackBio in the year 2020.
-It is more of a collaborative project assignments.
-Each team member will fork the repository and make the neccesary changes applicable to the assigned task.
+This is a repository for the task assigned to team-sanger during the 5 weeks internship programme orgnised by HackBio in the year 2020.
+It is more of a collaborative project assignments that involved exploring softwares used in bioinformatics.
+Each team member need to fork the repository and make the neccesary changes applicable to the assigned task (creating his/her scripts).
+Information about each member and their scripts that could be used to generate individual profile is also included here.
+Every member is required to add their names, the software they used in creating the scrips as well as dependencies (if any - should be stated clearly).

-This Repo belongs to team Sanger members to collaborate on the assignments This README.md contains information about the names of the members of this team Sanger.
-All members are required to add their names, as well add informaton about the **softwares** they used and if there are dependencies needed state them clearly.
-For instance: I used **Python 3.7** to generate my script_wgatua.py.
-So to execute the script successfully you need to install python 3.7 in your computer.

-## Members Names
+## Team Members Names
-All members of team Sanger are required to add their names here
+Please kindly add your names here to have a comprehensive list of the Sanger Team.

 1. Winfred Gatua
+2. Akurut Eva
+3. Umar Ahmad
-2. Khatendra Reang
+4. Khatendra Reang
-3. Maruf Ahmed
+5. Maruf Ahmed
-4. Akurut Eva
-5. Olayemi Rotimi
+6. Olayemi Rotimi
-6. Ankita Kumari
+7. Ankita Kumari
-7. Ibiyinka Daramola
+8. Ibiyinka Daramola

-## Software used
+## Programming language

-Below here just state the software you used to generate the script.
-If there are dependencies please note them down here
+Use the table below to key in your name and programming language used to generate your script.
+If there are dependencies (in the language used), please kindly mention it in the table too.

 |      Name     |  Language  | Dependencies |
 |:-------------:|:----------:|:------------:|
 | Winfred Gatua | Javascript |  NodeJs Runtime Environment Download |